n-roth12/DFSLineupOptimizer/README.md

 # DFSLineupOptimizer [![n-roth12](https://circleci.com/gh/n-roth12/DFSLineupOptimizer.svg?style=shield)](https://app.circleci.com/pipelines/github/n-roth12/DFSLineupOptimizer)  [![PyPI version](https://badge.fury.io/py/lineup-optimizer.svg)](https://badge.fury.io/py/lineup-optimizer)
 A Python project for generating NFL daily fantasy contest lineups.

+## Important Note:
+As this optimizer runs completely offline, fantasy points per game as provided by sites' players export file is used as player projections.
+If you would like to provide your own projections, you can edit the values in the column corresponding to average fantasy points per game.
+Similarly, if you would not like to be exposed to a particular player, giving them an injury status in the proper column will ensure they are not included in any lineups.
+#

 ### Installation
 #### As Package
 To install and use as a Python package: